fpcorcoran/PyCESat2/README.md

 * For any contributions, please follow these protocol:
 	1. Create a new issue (with label) detailing your planned addition
 	2. Create a new branch of form #-Name-Of-Issue.
-		- # should be the next number after the highest numbered branch (active or inactive)
+		- Number should be the next number after the highest numbered branch (active or inactive)
 	3. Issue pull request with changes to new branch and assign Forrest Corcoran as reviewer